AbhiK-13/Collision-Severity-Analysis/README.md

 # Collision-Severity-Analysis
 Analysing key trends in collision severity using the Road Safety Open Dataset, creating a reproducible pipeline that spans data cleaning, analysis, and visualisation, which includes a Streamlit dashboard.

-## Admin:

-I have extensively detailed my progress in the "Behind the Dashboard", "Weekly Log", and "Project Plan" documents.
-Please look at these at your own convenience.
-I have attempted to add as much detail as possible to help future students.
-An important topic I have emphasised is the **responsible** use of AI to aid one's work, and how I myself have used it.
-Essentially, my view is that to make the most of this project, students must internalise key technical concepts rather than simply feeding a prompt into AI to create a variety of fancy models without actually understanding what has been created, why it has been created, and how the data has been processed.
+An important topic I have emphasised throughout the notebooks is the **responsible** use of AI to aid one's work, and how I myself have used it.
+My view is that students must internalise key technical concepts rather than simply feeding a prompt into AI to create a variety of fancy models without actually understanding what has been created, why it has been created, and how the data has been processed.
 I maintain that the most important aspect of this project was not the analysis or the visualisations, but rather the **handling of real-life, messy data**.

 ## Notebooks: